Neymar lashes out after PSG’s Champions League loss to Man U

 RIO DE JANEIRO — Paris Saint-Germain striker Neymar has lashed out against a video assistant referee decision that opened the way for Manchester United to eliminate his French club from the Champions League.

-Marcus Rashford scored from the spot to secure a 3-1 win at PSG, overturning United’s two-goal deficit from the first leg and earning the Premier League club a spot in the next round.
+Marcus Rashford scored from the spot to secure a 3-1 win at PSG, allowing United to overturn its two-goal deficit from the first leg and secure a spot in the quarterfinals.

 Neymar, who is recovering from injury, watched PSG’s elimination from the sideline in the Parc des Princes stadium.